port-experimental/ocean-custom-enablement-workshop/exercises/slack/README.md

 ## Next Steps

-Congratulations! 🎉 You've successfully integrated Slack with Port.
+Congratulations! 🎉 You've successfully integrated Slack with Ocean Custom.

 **What you learned:**
-- ✅ How to create blueprints in Port
-- ✅ How to install Ocean Custom integration via Helm on EKS
+- ✅ How to install Ocean Custom integration via Helm
+- ✅ How to configure Bearer token authentication
+- ✅ How to set up cursor-based pagination
-- ✅ How to configure resource mappings with Slack API
+- ✅ How to map API endpoints using `kind` and `data_path`
 - ✅ How to use JQ expressions for data transformation

 **Try these next:**
-- Integrate another tool using the same process
+- Integrate another tool using Ocean Custom (try Zendesk or HubSpot exercises)
+- Experiment with different pagination types (offset, page)
-- Add more properties to your blueprints
+- Add more API endpoints to your mapping
-- Create relations between entities
-- Explore Port's query builder with your Slack data
+- Try Basic Auth or API Key Auth with other tools

 ---